 191 pages, thick with new material, this is shaping up to be a worthy supplement.
 I already like it.

 This section mostly describes the author’s goal of not tearing down any GM’s existing sand castles, trying to dig into the details, and still make room for GMs to do their own thing with the Order.
 This is in line with the general MCG concept of leaving space in their games for creative GMs, reaffirming that they are staying true to that design principle.

 We are presented with Focusing Suits, craftable artifacts rewarded by Aeon Priests.
 The suits augment character Focus powers depending on their level.
 Really cool idea and a great motivation for players to work for the Order.

 Chapter 10 & Chapter 11

-Just a small glimpse on beliefs system and a list of things characters might do once they join the Order.
+Just a small glimpse of the Priesthood’s belief system and a list of things characters might do once they join the Order.

 Be a test subject for an experimental substance…

 Listed are 7 adventure seeds that follow the theme of things going horribly wrong, with PCs tasked to investigate and sort out the mess.
 I personally like this comedic aspect of the Order.
 I didn’t expect it, but it sounds really fun and engaging.

 The two adventures are titled Into the Amber Monolith and Cerulean Hate.